Stephen-Hilton/familyhilton.com/README.md

 **- Add a new "Core" page**
   - In the project root directory, copy/paste the `/about.yaml` and rename, let's say `/popcorn.yaml`
-  - Open your new .yaml file and update the config information, then save
+  - Open your new .yaml file and update the config information to your preference, then save
   - When done, run `/src/build_site.sh` to rebuild the site
   - Refresh your browser window to see changes
   - You should see a new "Popcorn" page available on all nav sections!